-Crawley Borough Council owns the bin but it is your responsibility to look after it and keep it clean.
-Please do not mark the bin with paint or similar.
-If you would like an address label for your bin please contact us on 01293 438772.
+Do not mark the bin with paint or similar, you do not own the bin.
+If you would like an address label for your bin, contact us on 01293 438772.

-Place your wheeled bin for emptying just inside the edge of your property boundary, at the nearest point to the public highway where the collection vehicle stops.
-It should be in a similar position to the REDtop and rubbish bins.
-Please make sure your GREENbin is clearly visible from the road.
+Place your wheeled bin for emptying just inside the edge of your property boundary, at the nearest point to the public highway.

-After collection, please ensure your bin is stored within the boundary of your property and is not left on the public highway all week.
+After collection, ensure your bin is stored within the boundary of your property.

 If your GREENbin:

-An annual invoice will be sent to you around a month before your renewal date.
-An invoice will be sent out annually, and will cover a period of 12 months from your renewal date.
+An annual invoice will be sent to you a month before your renewal date, it will cover a period of 12 months from your renewal date.